-Cheap and effective, non-scalable marketing is a sure way to receive all of the bang for very little buck.
+Cheap and effective, non-scalable marketing is a sure way to receive all of the bangs for every little buck.
 Having your services and/or goods praised by excited consumers adds a level of authenticity and positivity to a brand’s image.

 Pass-along rate best practices

-The best way benefit off this form of marketing is by creating something with an obvious unique selling point that’s so exciting, different, and new that people feel like they have no choice but to tell others about it.
+The best way to benefit from this form of marketing is by creating something with an obvious unique selling point that’s so exciting, different, and new that people feel like they have no choice but to tell others about it.

 An older, but still effective, practice when it comes to pass-along rates is offering incentives to those that refer a friend, family member, or colleague to an appointed site.
 Though this implementation isn’t considered completely natural, it does inspire people to spread the good word, while happily reaping the benefits.